-Any response to sexual harassment and/or sexual violence should fall within, and be consistent with, the school's wider approach to child on child abuse (see above) whether the concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of the school premises, and or online.
+Any response to sexual harassment and/or sexual violence should fall within, and be consistent with, the school's wider approach to child-on-child abuse (see above) whether the concerns of child-on-child sexual violence and sexual harassment, including those that have happened outside of the school premises, and/or online.
 Where the report includes an online element, staff should be aware of searching, screening and confiscation advice (for schools) and UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people.

 Staff must NEVER view or forward illegal images of a child.
 Should they receive such, then they should notify the DSL immediately.
-In some cases, it may be more appropriate to confiscate any devices to preserve any evidence and hand them to the police for inspection.
+In some cases, it may be more appropriate to confiscate any devices to preserve any evidence and hand them to the police for inspection and subsequent removal.
+This will be the decision of the Police.

-16.1 Sexual Violence includes sexual offences which fall under the Sexual Offences Act 2003:
+16.1 Sexual Violence includes sexual offences which fall under the Sexual Offences Act (2003):